by-student-2017/cif2qewan/README.md

 # cif2qewan
-cif2qewan.py is a simple python script to create quantum-ESPRESSO and wannier90 inputs from cif files.
+cif2qewan.py is a simple python script to create quantum-ESPRESSO (QE) and wannier90 inputs from cif files.

 ## Information ######################################